Shamcey Supsup-Lee: Miss Universe 2011

 Supsup represented the Philippines at the Miss Universe 2011 pageant held in São Paulo, Brazil, on 12 September 2011.
 She became popular on the said competition because of her "Tsunami Walk".
 During the question and answer portion, she was asked: "Would you change your religious beliefs to marry the person you love?
 Why and why not?"
 She responded:

 "If I had to change my religious beliefs, I will not marry the person that I love because the first person that I love is God, who created me.
 And I have my faith, my principles, and this is what makes me who I am.
 And if that person loves me, he should love my God too."

 At the end of the event, she finished as 3rd Runner-Up to Leila Lopes of Angola.
 In 2019, she became the national director of the Miss Universe franchise in the Philippines, succeeding her former mentor and pageant director, Stella Araneta.

 Pageant management

 In 2019, Supsup was appointed by Miss Universe Organization as national director for the Miss Universe Philippines Organization, succeeding former national director Stella Araneta of Binibining Pilipinas.

+Following this in 2021, Miss Universe Philippines faced controversy, when unexpectedly, one of their applicants, Mara La Torre came into the pageant scene following Supsup's announcement of accepting transgender women into the national pageant.
+Mara La Torre was able to undergo the screening of the pageant after being able to provide needed documents including her medical records of undergoing sex reassignment surgery and other legal documents reflecting her female identity despite the challenges transgender women face in the Philippines to produce those documents to reflect their identity.
+Despite of this, La Torre was still disqualified and endured sexual abuse in her entry into the pageant.
+This gained international attention that prompted enquiry into real inclusivity of the pageant.